mrzv/saturn/README.md

   that supports its [graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol.html)) matplotlib figures are rendered inline in the terminal.

+* MPI awareness.
+When running under MPI, only rank 0 will write out the modified notebook.
+The REPL will take input on rank 0 and broadcast to other ranks.
+It's also possible to suppress output from all ranks other than 0.

 ## Commands and options

 * `saturn show notebook.py`